The False Subtlety of the Four Syllogistic Figures: Section IV

-My inference is valid only if I silently interpose the immediate inference No C is B after the first premise.
+Their inference is valid only if they silently interpose the immediate inference No C is B after the first premise.
 It is merely the negative converse of the first premise.
 Without it, the ratiocination is invalid.

 In the Third Figure only mixed Ratiocinations are possible.

 The rule of the third figure is: Whatever belongs to or contradicts a subject, also belongs to or contradicts some things that are contained under another predicate of this subject.

 An example of a syllogism of the third figure is: